spuddister/etch-a-sketch-project/README.md

 # Etch-a-Sketch Project
-A javascipt heavy project from The Odin Project, this is a fun tool similar to an etch-a-sketch.
+A javascipt focussed project from The Odin Project, this is a fun program similar to an etch-a-sketch.

 ### New Skills
 - DOM Manipulation